DiggsAsura/PairPlayers/README.md

 all the combinations, in groupings of 2.

 ### Update history
+v0.03 release (March 28 2022)
+  This is quite a big one.
+Some big brain logic added by gerhardadler to handle a 4 way restream in CTL.
+Means, two matches can happen without the returned lists have the same player on both stages at the same time.

+  Updates:
+  - Big brain logic for 4 way by gerhardadler, THANK YOU!!
+  - Added logic for handling 1 or 2 stages
+  - Facelift on presentation!
+Way more readable for user

+  Known issues:
+  - issue some total number of players! upward until 6 it's ok, which should be good enough for CTL (Classic Tetris League).
+Workin on it now (thanks again gerhardadler!)
+  - minor issue which will be updated soon: if less then 4 players, there should be no choice for one or two stages. should just return single stage combos.

 v0.02 release (March 27 2022)
   - The script now takes inputs, so don't have to type them into the actual script yourself.